NvChad/NvChad/README.md

 # Bloat

 -  To all those who think this is probably bloated , sure it is .
 Bloat means different to everyone .
 NvChad has like 30 ~ plugins but that doesnt mean those plugins are compromsing neovim's speed, snappiness or making it slow.
-No matter how many plugins I'd add on nvchad , it wouldnt compromise speed / snappiness / make it slow or whatever since it uses packer.nvim as plugin manager , packer.nvim lets you lazy load plugins i.e loading plugins on certain events , mappings , sequentially loading them etc so loading them only when needed , I have lazy loaded 90% plugins so most plugins arent loaded by default , hence not affecting neovim's startup/launch time.
+No matter how many plugins I'd add on nvchad , it wouldnt compromise speed / snappiness / make it slow or whatever since it uses packer.nvim as plugin manager , packer.nvim lets you lazy load plugins i.e loading plugins on certain events , mappings , sequentially loading them etc so loading them only when needed , I have lazy loaded 28/30 plugins so most plugins arent loaded by default , hence not affecting neovim's startup/launch time.

 <img src = "https://chadpaste.com/f/kdmxdabxbk.png">

-- Without lazy loading vs with lazy loading and default nvim with startuptime.vim plugin vs nvchad
+- Without lazy loading vs with lazy loading

-( This is tested on my old pentium system so ofc the startuptime will be a lot much lesser for you )
+- Default neovim with startuptime.vim plugin vs nvchad

 <img src = "https://raw.githubusercontent.com/siduck76/dotfiles/master/rice%20flex/lazy-load.png">

+(This is tested on my old pentium system so ofc the startuptime will be a lot more lesser for you )
 # TODO

 It would be nice if NvChad focuses on existing plugins and config before adding new things , some plugins like whichkey , telescope , treesitter still have basic configs!
 Also adding new features that'd make NvChad slow or its startuptime slow wouldnt be encouraged , if that feature's really needed then It'll be mentioned in the wiki with its config.